Small Cell Lung Cancer: Staging and Treatment

 Staging is the process of learning how much cancer is in your body and where it is.
 For small cell lung cancer (SCLC), a bronchoscopy, biopsy, chest x-ray, CT scan, MRI of the brain, and/or PET scan may be used to stage your cancer.
 Your providers need to know about your cancer and your health so that they can plan the best treatment for you.

-Staging looks at the size of the tumor and where it is, and if it has spread to other organs.
+Staging helps guide your treatment options.
+Staging looks at the size of the tumor, where it is, and if it has spread to other organs.

 A staging system called the “TNM system,” as described by the American Joint Committee on Cancer, helps to guide the staging of SCLC.
 It has three parts: